skrattaren/apf.rst/apf.rst

 - [p.
 28] "Or perhaps there is now a Lorry cat undreamed of by T. S.
   Eliot."

   T. S. Eliot, 20th century poet and critic.
-He wrote the book "`Old Possum's Book of Practical Cats`_", which the musical "Cats_" was based on.
+He wrote the book **Old Possum's Book of Practical Cats**, which the musical **Cats** was based on.

 - [p.
 28] "[...] growing fat on Yorkie bars."